 Lighting for Well Being (Falls Prevention)

-If you are interested in better lighting in people’s homes, to prevent falls, from poor vision.
+If you are interested in better illumination in people’s homes, to prevent falls, and accidents from poor vision.
 This is the course you need, because it will address the changing needs of older people with age related visual impairments.

 Now that tungsten bulbs have been completely phased out.